gskril/farcaster-indexer/README.md

 ## How it works

-The [Farcaster Registry](https://rinkeby.etherscan.io/address/0xe3Be01D99bAa8dB9905b33a3cA391238234B79D1) has functions `usernamesLength()` and `usernameAtIndex()`.

-This script iterates over `usernameAtIndex()` and returns profiles' [host directory](https://www.farcaster.xyz/docs/host).
-Data from directories and an additional client-side API is saved to a [Supabase](https://supabase.com/) table called `profiles`.
+### Profiles:

+- On start, upsert all past `Register` events from the [ID Registry](0xda107a1caf36d198b12c16c7b6a1d1c795978c42) to a Supabase table
+- Watch the ID Registry for new events and adds them to the table
+- Iterate through Farcaster APIs every 2 hours to populate all profile data

+### Casts:

-In a seperate process, all casts from each profile are saved to a table called `casts`.
+- Iterate through Farcaster APIs every 30 minutes and upserts all casts to a Supabase table

 ## How to use